-Code of Practice of the Human Tissue Authority may set out further details on how to handle conflict where different people in a qualifying relationship want different things. [emphasis added]
+Code of Practice of the Human Tissue Authority may set out further details on how to handle conflict where different people in a qualifying relationship want different things.23 [emphasis added]

-Paragraph 7(d) of the Schedule to the Bill introduces a requirement on the Human Tissue Authority (HTA) "to give practical guidance" in relation to deemed consent.
+Paragraph 7(d) of the Schedule to the Bill introduces a requirement on the Human Tissue Authority (HTA) "to give practical guidance"24 in relation to deemed consent.
 This requirement would inevitably incur costs for the HTA to produce a code, possibly including consultation costs, publication and training.

 RalSe contacted the HTA for information on relevant costs that would be incurred by the Bill.
-In its response, the HTA stated that the Welsh Government paid the HTA:
+RalSe will update the Assembly when a response is received.